Polyclonal antibody production

 • Increased stability at extreme pH or temperature

-• low steric hindrance allowing easier access to buried antigens that would not be accessible to conventional antibodies.
+• A low steric hindrance allowing easier access to buried antigens that would not be accessible to conventional antibodies.

-• higher capacity of tissue penetration is a precious asset for immunohistochemistry experiments or even for therapeutic applications.
+• A higher capacity of tissue penetration is a precious asset for immunohistochemistry experiments or even for therapeutic applications.

-How to optimize the polyclonal antibody production process
+How to optimize the polyclonal antibody production process?

 Achieving high titers of target-specific antibodies depends on the antigen’s capacity for eliciting a strong immune response.
 For this reason, choosing a suitable antigen for immunization remains one of the most important steps of the polyclonal antibody production process